Interior Architecture (MSIA) Curriculum

 - All incoming students must complete the MSIA Online Orientation in August.

-- Students will participate in a supervised teaching experience with an interior design program in their geographical area.
+- Students who are taking classes on campus can participate in a supervised teaching experience with an interior design faculty.

 - Students defend their thesis in residence at Chatham University.